olalha/Java---Chess/README.md

 # Java Chess
-The following is my Internal Assessment (AI) for Computer Science for which I was awarded a 7 (A*) whilst I was a student of the International Baccalaureate (IB )program.
-This project involved formal planning, design and communication with a client in additional to producing a working product.
+The following is my Internal Assessment (AI) for Computer Science for which I was awarded a 7 (A*) whilst I was a student of the International Baccalaureate (IB) program.
+This project involved formal planning, design and communication with a client in addition to producing a working product.

 The project had to follow strict guidelines outlined by the IB regarding the IA for computer science.
 The **[Documentation]( https://github.com/olalha/Java---Chess/tree/master/Documentation)** directory contains all relevant information about the project.